Photographers challenge Middle East stereotypes

 News bulletins from the Middle East often depict a litany of tragic events.
 But one woman, backed by a phalanx of talented photographers, is on a mission to broaden perceptions of the Arab world.

-Lindsay Mackenzie is a Canadian photojournalist and communications specialist at the World Health Organization (WHO).
-After spending two years working in Tunisia, Egypt and Yemen, Mackenzie felt frustrated by how she saw those nations being portrayed in the international media.
+Lindsay Mackenzie is a Canadian photojournalist and communications specialist.
+After spending two years living and working in Tunisia, Egypt and Yemen, Mackenzie felt frustrated by how she saw those nations being portrayed in the international media.

 "Disregarding the complexity, diversity, vibrancy, and humanity of people in the region leads to this 'othering' of the Middle East that is really damaging," Mackenzie told CNN.